HEP-FCC/FCChhPhysicsPerformance/README.md

-## Welcome to the FCC-ee Physics Performance Documentation
+## Welcome to the FCC-hh Physics Performance Documentation

 ### Table of Contents
 1. [Organisation](#organisation)